Do you want to learn to rank #1 for high-traffic keywords in any niche?

 And the average consumer will have 7 touch points with your brand or product before buying.

-Therefore, building an email list is critical if you want to be able to continually re-engage your audience, build a relationship and convert them into a paying customers.
+Building an email list is critical if you want to be able to continually re-engage your audience, establish a relationship and eventually convert them into paying customers.

-Here’s the simple 3-step formula I use to collect thousands of email subscribers:
+Here’s the simple 3-step formula UAV Coach used to collect thousands of email subscribers:

 1. Create a lead magnet